AIProjects8/multiagent-telegram/README.md

 ### Run on remote host

 ```
-docker compose build
+cd multiagent-telegram
-docker compose up -d
+./deploy.sh
 ```

-Make sure to run `docker compose build` each time you pull a new version.
+Make sure to run `./deploy.sh` each time you pull a new version.

 ### Usage